Skip to main content

 To the Tool Builders

-This book would not exist without the incredible engineering teams building AI development tools.
-Special thanks to Anthropic for Claude Code and the Claude API, which have transformed how I develop software.
-To GitHub and OpenAI for Copilot, which pioneered AI pair programming.
-To Anysphere for Cursor, demonstrating what AI-first IDEs can be.
-To the teams behind Aider, Continue, and countless other tools pushing this space forward.
+This book would not exist without the engineering teams building AI development tools.
+Thanks to Anthropic for Claude Code and the Claude API, which transformed how I develop and lead.
+To GitHub and OpenAI for Copilot and Codex, which pioneered and then reinvented AI pair programming.
+To Anysphere for Cursor, to Amazon for Kiro, to Google for Gemini, Jules, and the Gemini CLI, and to the teams behind the agent frameworks and MCP ecosystem pushing this space forward.

-To the developers who pushed back with healthy skepticism about AI tools - thank you.
-Your questions forced me to think critically about trade-offs, edge cases, and failure modes.
+To the engineers who jumped in feet first, and to the cautious architects who pushed back with healthy skepticism - thank you.
+The skeptics forced me to think critically about trade-offs, edge cases, and failure modes.
 The best ideas emerge from rigorous examination, not blind enthusiasm.
+Some of the strongest AI adopters I know described their own journey as two phases: before that shift, and after it.

 Personal Thanks